Nourish - Cold Sore Virus (HSV1 virus) – Causes, Triggers and Symptoms (Part One)

 After several days the blisters will dry up and a scab will form.
 Thankfully the painful symptoms will also lessen, however it can be an irritating stage as the scab is easily broken through everyday activities such as eating, drinking, talking and smiling.

-Between days 7-10 of the virus, the scabs will being to fall off and the healing stage is in full swing.
+Between days 7-10 of the virus, the scabs will begin to fall off and the healing stage is in full swing.
 This typically takes between 7-10 days, depending on the individual.
 Stage 1 to 6 of the cold sore lifespan can bring you to roughly 21 days.

 Once healed, the cold sore virus once again becomes dormant.
 That is, until next triggered.